needle-cookbooks/chef-mongodb-composable/README.md

-# mongodb cookbook
+# mongodb-composable cookbook

-This cookbook provides opinionated LWRPs for installing and configuring 10gen's MongoDB database, supervised by `runit`.
+This cookbook provides opinionated resources and providers for installing and configuring 10gen's MongoDB database, supervised by `runit`.

 # Requirements